 - 6-7 cups vegetable stock

-- 1 small or 1 large tin coconut depending on your desired consistency
+- 1 small or 1 large tin coconut milk depending on your desired consistency

 - Handful of fresh coriander

 - French baguette

 1. Preheat the oven to 230°C/Fan 210°C/Gas mark 8.
 Line a baking tray with foil.